Getting onto the redeployment register

 If you are deemed to meet the specified requirements for the job, you will be offered the role on a trial period.

-You will continue to receive redeployment notifications during this time.
+You'll continue to receive redeployment notifications during this time.

 The trial period for anyone coming through redeployment is four weeks.